Variational Quantum Algorithms

 \subsection{Optimizers}

-As for any variational approach, the success of a VQA depends on the efficiency and reliability of the optimization method employed.
-In addition to the typical difficulties encountered in classical optimization, it has been shown that when training a VQA one can encounter novel challenges.
-These include issues such as the inherently stochastic environment due to the finite budget for measurements, hardware noise, and the presence of barren plateaus (see Section~\ref{sec:4}).
-This has lead to the development of many quantum-aware optimizers, with the optimal choice still being an active topic of debate.
+As for any variational approach, the success of a variational quantum algorithm (VQA) depends on the efficiency and reliability of the optimization method used.
+The classical optimization problems associated with VQAs are expected to be NP-hard in general as they involve cost functions that can have many local minima~\cite{bittel2021training}.
+In addition to the typical difficulties encountered in complex classical optimizations, it has been shown that when training a VQA one can encounter new challenges.
+These include issues such as the inherently stochastic environment due to the finite budget for measurements, hardware noise, and the presence of barren plateaus (see main text).
+This has led to the development of many quantum-aware optimizers, with the optimal choice still being an active topic of debate.
 Here we discuss a selection of optimizers that have been designed or promoted for use with VQAs.
 For convenience, these will be grouped into two categories based on whether or not they implement some version of gradient descent.